 He trotted slowly across the damp and cracked concrete of the alley, warm clouds of breath spilling from his mouth.
 Each new scent, sight, or sound causing a jump of excitement as he lunged toward it.
 He'd found such amazing things in the last few hours alone.

 Mankind never seems to appreciate all of the amazing things around them.
-Never stop to think about how this seemingly worthless scrap of paper has been passed through the hands of a thousand people, collecting the scent of each of individual, which eventually mixes all together to make a unique and intoxicating cocktail of the world.
-To look passed the evolutionary reaction of disgust at the sight of human excrement on the ground beside a tattooed dumpster to consider that it had previously been inside of a living, breathing human being.
+Never stop to think about how this seemingly worthless scrap of paper has been passed through the hands of a thousand people, collecting the scent of each individual, which eventually mixes all together to make a unique and intoxicating cocktail of the world.
+To look past the evolutionary reaction of disgust at the sight of human excrement on the ground beside a tattooed dumpster to consider that it had previously been inside of a living, breathing human being.
 A human being with a heart, their own worries and fears, as well as their own skills, faults, and wasted ambitions.
 It was not only inside of them, but a part of their metabolic process, the most important function of an organic life form.
 Aided in this case by an absurd amount of gas station hot dogs and malt liquor.
 It doesn't look much different from the feces of a man who eats nothing but fruit and steak.
 But it smells different and it is different.

-The night was dark, and quiet.
+The night was dark and quiet.
 To someone who didn't give a shit, the only sounds that could be heard echoing through this alley were the humming of distant cars, and the splatter of leftover rain, falling from the rooftops in little waterfalls.
 But to him, it was music.
 Loud, confusing, and mysterious.

 A cacophony of natural and supernatural roars and screams, but invigorating.